siraajkudtarkar/CS167/Labs/Lab9/CS167-Lab9.md

 ### VII.
 Submission

+1. ***Remove any `.show()` or `.printSchema()` functions in your code.***
-1. Create a README file and add all your answers to it.
+2. Create a README file and add all your answers to it.
 Do not forget to add your information similar to previous labs.
 Use this [template `README.md`](https://raw.githubusercontent.com/aseldawy/CS167/master/Labs/Lab9/CS167-Lab9-README.md) file.
-2. If you implemented the bonus tasks, add your explanation and code snippet to the `README` file.
+3. If you implemented the bonus tasks, add your explanation and code snippet to the `README` file.
-3. **No need to add a run script this time.
+4. **No need to add a run script this time.
 However, make sure that your code compiles with `mvn clean package` prior to submission.**
-4. Similar to all labs, do not include any additional files such as the compiled code, input, or output files.
+5. Similar to all labs, do not include any additional files such as the compiled code, input, or output files.

 Submission file format: